 A FILS AP shall include a FILS Indication element in Beacon and Probe Response frames, and may include a FILS Indication element in FILS Discovery frames.
 The FILS Indication element indicates properties of the FILS authentication protocol used, whether the AP performs IP address assignment, and the IP address type.
 The FILS indication element also indicates if realm information may be obtained using ANQP.

-An AP can indicate up to 7 domains that the AP is connected to using the Hashed Domain Name field of the Domain Information field of the FILS Indication element.
+An AP can indicate up to 7 realms that indicate the domain name of the server that the AP is capable of participating in an EAP-RP exchange with (see RFC 6696). .
 When more than 7 realms are available, the FILS Realm Information ANQP-element (cl.
 8.4.5.22) can be requested to get the full list of realm hash values.
-The domain name is the domain as defined in IETF RFC 6696.
-For each of the domain names, the FILS Indication element carries a 2-octet hash of the network domain name and the IP address type of the corresponding domain.
-The hash of the domain name (IETF RFC 1035 compliant) is computed as follows:
+The realm of an EAP-RP server is the realm portion of the keyName-NAIas defined in IETF RFC 6696.
+For each of the realms, the FILS Indication element carries a 2-octet hash of the network realmand the IP address type of the corresponding domain.
+The hash of the realm (IETF RFC 1035 compliant) is computed as follows:

 NOTE— Internationalized domain names are first converted to an IETF RFC 1035 compliant ASCII form using the